 How Does A REIT Work?

 Real Estate Investment Trusts (REITs) have historically been used for traditional real property holdings that produce rental income, such as apartment buildings, shopping centers and office space.
-In 2007, we obtained a private letter ruling from the Internal Revenue Service confirming that our T&D assets could constitute real estate assets under applicable REIT rules.
-Since InfraREIT's formation in 2010, InfraREIT and Sharyland, our tenant, have developed expertise in owning and operating electric transmission and distribution assets in a REIT.
+In 2007, we obtained a private letter ruling from the Internal Revenue Service confirming that our transmission and distribution assets could constitute real estate assets under applicable REIT rules.
+Since InfraREIT's formation in 2010, InfraREIT and Sharyland, our tenant, have developed expertise in owning and operating electric transmission assets in a REIT.

 For an entity to qualify as a REIT, the entity must meet certain thresholds: